MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/enhanced-people-picker-for-trusted-authentication-method.md

 ## Step 2.
 Synchronize profiles to UPSA

-You can, now, start synchronizing profiles into the SharePoint User Profile service application from the identity provider that are used in the organization, so that the newly created claim provider can work on the correct data set.
+You can now start synchronizing profiles into the SharePoint User Profile service application from the identity provider that are used in the organization, so that the newly created claim provider can work on the correct data set.

 Following are the two ways to synchronize user profiles into the SharePoint User Profile service application: